wjdgurrj/wjdgurrj/README.md

 🌱 I’m really interested in developer so,

-🌱 wanna get lots of knowledge of Front/Backend developement.
+🌱 wanna get lots of knowledge of Web Backend developement.

 🌱 And to do that, I AM MAKING A GREAT EFFORT !!